atlascope/atlascope/README.md

-# Vue Project Template
+# atlascope

-This is a project boilerplate template designed for building SPAs that will serve as front-ends to Girder 4-based servers.
+This project serves as the front-end to the Girder 4-based [atlascope-api](https://github.com/atlascope/atlascope-api).
 The following features are included:

 * `vuetify` installation and configuration
 * `axios` installation and configuration